axzilla/goilerplate-quickstart/README.md

-# Goilerplate Quickstart
+# templUI Quickstart

-Get started with Goilerplate, a modern UI component library for Go and Templ.
-This template provides a pre-configured setup for building web applications with Goilerplate components.
+Get started with templUI, a modern UI component library for Go and Templ.
+This template provides a pre-configured setup for building web applications with templUI components.

 ## Features

-- ✨ Pre-configured Goilerplate components
+- ✨ Pre-configured templUI components
 - 🎨 Ready-to-use theme and styling
 - 🚀 Development server with hot reload
 - 🛠️ Example components and layouts